murilopadilha/murilopadilha/README.md

 ###

-<p align="left">Hi!
-I'm Murilo!
-A passionate programming student from Brazil<br><br>- 🔭 I’m studying technical high school in electronics at Fundação Liberato.<br>- 📚 I'm currently learning programming, as it's something that fascinates me.
-I'm taking a full-stack course in JavaScript.<br></p>
+<p align="left">Hi, my name is Murilo.
+I'm a 19-year-old Software Engineering student at Universidade La Salle, and I completed technical high school in Electronics at Fundação Liberato.<br></p>

 ###

 <details>
   <summary>👨‍💻 More about me</summary>

-  - 💬 I am 18 years old, currently living in Brazil.
-I have advanced English skills.
-In the second year of my technical high school, I learned and had many practical experiences with the C language.
-Nowadays, I am learning and practicing JavaScript, TypeScript, and React.
-I really like using creativity to do things, I'm a perfectionist, I like to leave things in the best possible way, I also like to solve problems and create efficient solutions.
+  - 💬 My journey into programming started with the C language, which I learned during my time at Liberato.
+This sparked my curiosity and passion for programming.
+Over time, I became especially interested in Mobile Development and Front-End, driven by personal goals and the exciting projects I’ve been involved in.

-  - ⚡ In my free time, I enjoy spending time with my family, playing games with my friends, watching movies, and practicing sports like going to the gym, playing soccer, and walking.
-I think these activities help me improve my problem-solving skills and teamwork, which are crucial in both my studies and personal projects, in addition to having a healthy life. \o/
+  - ⚡ Today, I’m working in the DevOps field, with a focus on monitoring and security.
+I work daily with tools like Docker, Prometheus, Grafana, and Kubernetes, contributing to the reliability and observability of systems and applications. \o/
 </details>

 <h3 align="left">🛠 Technologies I've already used:</h3>